shaunluttin/vim-notes/practical-vim-part-2-files-ch6-manage-multiple-files.md

 # Part 2: Files

+Progress:

-> Progress: Currently at location 3235 in Practical Vim at https://read.amazon.com/
+* Currently at location 3235 in Practical Vim at https://read.amazon.com/
+* I did not finish the sections on Tabs, because those are a low priority right now.

 # buffer list